drewpendergrass/CHEEREIO/update_log.md

 * Bug fixes for SatDiagn assimilation, and for scale factor initialization (thanks to Yunxiao Tang).
 * Significant performance and memory improvements (halving my methane assimilation time)
 * Allowed a mix of normal and lognormal optimization for different state vector elements.
-* Allowed 1D variation of scale factor initialization along latitude.
-This is to support best practices for optimizing certain kinds of loss fields (e.g. OH for methane).
+* Allowed option for 1D variation of scale factor initialization along latitude (as opposed to 2D multivariate normal perturbations).
 * Add option, in super observation case, to average data before applying observation operator for performance improvements.
 * Improved Python scripting so that code works across a wider variety of shells.
 * Additional bug fixes and improvements.